fastify/fastify/docs/Guides/Migration-Guide-V5.md

 See [#5586](https://github.com/fastify/fastify/pull/5586) for more details

 Note that it's still possible to override the JSON Schema validator to use a different format, such as Zod.
-This change simplify that as well.
+This change simplifies that as well.

 This change helps with integration of other tools, such as [`@fastify/swagger`](https://github.com/fastify/fastify-swagger).